rob10campbell/montecarlo/README.md

 # montecarlo
-Independent Study on Monte Carlo simulations
+This repository contains work for my independent study on Monte Carlo simulations at the Okinawa Institue of Science and Technology